quantombone/pyransac-dockerfile/README.md

 Step 3.
 Run ./build_pyransac.sh (this will build the base image with the requirements, download `pyransac`, and compile it)

-Now the `pyceres` folder will contain a version of pyransac built with an Ubuntu 18.04-based base image
+Now the `pyransac` folder will contain a version of pyransac built with an Ubuntu 18.04-based base image

-Now simply make sure that the `pyceres` folder is inside your PYTHONPATH
+Now simply make sure that the `pyransac` folder is inside your PYTHONPATH